 - Spoon an equal amount of the mixture into each hollowed pepper.
 Mix the remaining tomato sauce and Italian seasoning in a bowl and pour over the stuffed peppers.

-- Bake 1 hour in the preheated oven, basting with sauce every 15 minutes until the peppers are tender.
+- Bake 1 hour, basting with sauce every 15 minutes until the peppers are tender.